pipelinelabo/datalaiq-wiki/gui/playbooks/playbooks.md

 ![](image-url.png)

-Note that inserting an image via URL will not create a new user file on Gravwell, but will instead point at that URL.
+Note that inserting an image via URL will not create a new user file on DatalaiQ, but will instead point at that URL.

 ## Linking to Other Resources